toshvelaga/nocode-audio/README.md

 ## Installation

-To run this project use the following commands:
+To run the client side code use the following commands:

 ```
 $ cd client